nagendrapadala28/challenges-analytics/Lead Conversions Tech Task Brief.md

 2. One that only considers credit pack purchases with a column called `client_conversion_event_filter` with value `USER_CREDIT`
 3. One that considers both memberships and credit pack purchases with a column called `client_conversion_event_filter` with value `ALL`

 Once you have the dataset of users and their first conversion event details construct a new model which will enable this client conversion filtering.
-Results should appropriately adhere to the expected schema (See 1.4.2)
+Results should appropriately adhere to the expected schema, `fct_lead_conversions` (See 1.4.2)

 ## 1.3 Input Schema & Definitions